HPV vaccine for children to enter public school, daycare could soon be mandatory

 It prevents certain cancers and is usually given to boys and girls around the age of 11 or 12.

 The proposed bill would require all children born after January 1, 2008 to received the HPV vaccine to attend public school or daycare.
-Lawmakers want to make the vaccine mandatory and it is causing some concern.
+Lawmakers wanting to make the vaccine mandatory is causing some concern.

 Dr. Elizabeth Murray, a pediatrician, says HPV is a germ most people get by the time they are teenagers or adults.

-“The trick is a lot of people’s bodies are able to get rid of it on their own,” said Dr. Murray. ” A lot are not.”
+“The trick is a lot of people’s bodies are able to get rid of it on their own,” said Dr. Murray. ” A lot or not.”

 When a person’s immune system can’t get rid of the virus it can cause certain types of cancer.